andyblight/lottery/README.md

 ## In progress

-Implementing new ticket generation method, 3 most, 3 least.
+Integrate next ticket generation with the importer so that I can use the output of the program.

+1. Get next ticket generation to work.
+1. Fix Lotto evaluation.
+1. Integrate with importer.

 ## Done

+20180405 next_ticket works for EuroMillions and MerseyWorld.
+20180402 Added new EuroMillions ticket generation method, most for main and least for lucky stars and reverse.
-1/4/2018 Added importer utility.
+20180401 Added importer utility.
 Downloads 6 months of results for Lotto and Euromillions.